 The curriculum model is translated in Year plans which ensure skills, knowledge and understanding are systematically planned for, and ensure continuity and progression.
 Schemes of Work then provide greater detail of learning intentions, success criteria, key vocabulary/questions and learning activities.

 Our Schemes of Work recognise the need to ensure key skills are taught and knowledge acquired so children have the foundation on which to build further exploration and learning.
 Children are then given the opportunity to apply their learning and draw upon models of good practice to support the process of high quality learning.
 We believe pupils have to make their own sense of what they are learning, and relate it to what they know so that they can develop their own ‘constructs’.
 We believe strongly in the importance of active learning and ensuring children have the opportunity to learn with understanding so children are able to transfer knowledge to new situations.

 As a result the school’s curriculum provides highly positive, memorable experiences and rich opportunities for high quality learning, has a very positive impact on all pupils’ behaviour and safety and contributes very well to pupils’ achievement and to their spiritual, moral, social and cultural development.

-For more information about our curriculum, please contact Jill King, Headteacher via the school office.
+For more information about our curriculum, please see the document below or contact Jill King, Headteacher via the school office.